 Chicago Style Workout 29: Titles in Running Text

 Photo: Eileen Wearne training at Manual Arts High School, Los Angeles, 1932, photographer unknown.
-Courtesy Flickr.
+From the collection of the State Library of New South Wales (via Flickr).

 Please see our commenting policy.